 Mail (post) services are handled by the United States Postal Service (USPS).
 Unlike many other services in the U.S., the postal service is handled by the government.
-Many post offices may be very busy and have long lines.
+Many post offices can be very busy and have long lines.
 At some post offices, you just stand in the line for your turn.
-At other post offices, you take a number and you don’t have to wait in the line.
+At other post offices, you take a number and you don’t have to wait in line.
 You can roam around if you like.
-You go to the appropriate counter when your number is called.
+Then, you go to the appropriate counter when your number is called.

 Post office working hours vary.
 There may be some post offices open 24 hours a day in very big cities.
 However, most post offices are open from 9:00 A.M. to 5:00 P.M.
 There may be different hours on different days.
 The post office is open on Saturday until noon, if it is open at all.